 Wix has a free plan.

 If you’re working with a non-existent budget, Wix’s free plan can seem very tempting.
 Before you jump on that opportunity, just know that Wix ads will be highly visible on the side and bottom of your screen and in your Wix website address (ex: www.yourwebsite.wixsite.com).
 With ads presents, potential customers could look at your website and decide not to do business with you.
 The ads could make your business look unprofessional and untrustworthy.
-Upgrading to the $11/month plan will score you zero advertisements and a free domain!
+Upgrading just to the $14/month plan will score you zero advertisements and a free domain!

 Wix is a fantastic tool for getting a website up quickly.
 The best part is it doesn’t require any prior experience with building a website.
 For businesses and users just looking to put together a simple website, Wix is a great option.
 If you require specific functionality and customization, a custom website could be the best option.